About HDR Photography

 So, how does HDR work?

 HDR is a process whereby you take multiple shots of the same subject, but at different shutter speeds (this is called bracketing your images).
 The slower shutter speeds allow in more light (because the shutter is open longer), making that image much brighter.
 The faster shutter speeds allow in less light (because the shutter is open a shorter amount of time) and result in darker images.
-I usually take 3 images per subject at various light levels (one lighter, one sort of medium, and one darker) and then combine them in Photomatix (www.hdrsoft.com) which in my opinion is a fantastic product.
-You can also combine them in other ways, though I have been using Photomatix for years now and cannot imagine making a switch.
-I'm just very comfortable with the product and they continue to develop it.
-Also, it's not expensive and worth every penny!
+I usually take 3 images per subject at various light levels (one lighter, one sort of medium, and one darker) and then combine them in Aurora HDR Pro by Macphun, which is a fantastic product.

 For example, if you took a single shot you often end up with parts of the photo that are “blown out”, meaning way over-exposed (too bright) and other areas that are way too dark.
 It is often difficult if not impossible to capture the best of both worlds in a single image.
 So, along comes HDR.
 By taking all these shots and combining them into a single image, you get the best elements of all the shots.
 It basically blends the images together and allows you to create an image with a more balanced distribution of light across it.

-Anyways, after merging the photos together in Photomatix to create my base HDR image, that's when I take it into some other products to apply some filters and do some creative editing.
-While I vary things depending on the image and my vision for it, generally I am using Nik Software's Color Efex Pro, On1 Software's Perfect Effects, or Topaz Labs' Topaz Adjust.
-Then for final touch-up I go into Lightroom.
-All together, I spend 15-20 minutes creating a photo.
+Anyways, after merging the photos together to create my base HDR image, I then take advantage of the built-in presets, layers and brush adjustments of Aurora to further refine my image.
+While I vary things depending on the image and my vision for it, generally I spend about 15-20 minutes creating a photo.
 That's usually about it.
 I don't want to spend too long on any single shot, because I always want to create more.

 Anyways, you can find a lot of discussion online about HDR - just Google it or feel free to use the contact form here on the blog if you have any questions.
 I'm here to help!